STAT545-UBC-hw-2018-19/hw01-MalcolmNSB/README.md

 >We have not succeeded in answering all our problems.
 The answers we have found only serve to raise a whole set of new questions.
 In some ways we feel we are as confused as ever, but we believe we are confused on a higher level and about more important things.

 Often in mathematics you will see common phrases appearing again and again.
-Below I have listed some common remarks, and their literal translations
+Below I have listed a couple commonly seen phrases, and their respective translations.

 Phrase | Translation|
 ------------|-------------
-*"Trivial"* | **It will take several hours to figure it out** *"Easy to see"*| **Current open research problem**
+*"Trivial"* | *"It will take several hours to figure it out"* *"Easy to see"*| *"Current open research problem"*